Last Updated on April 2, 2022 by Admin

 - Login to your Linkedin account

-Let people know you’re available
+Let recruiters know you’re available.

-If your LinkedIn profile may not be getting the attention you seek from recruiters.
+Your LinkedIn profile may not be getting the attention you seek from recruiters.
 So, what’s wrong with your profile?
 Are you using LinkedIn correctly?

 Build your network to the 1st-degree connections.